Voorhees (CDP), New Jersey

 Voorhees is an unincorporated community and census-designated place (CDP) located in Franklin Township, in Somerset County, in the U.S. state of New Jersey.
 As of the 2010 United States census, the CDP's population was 1,959.

 Geography

 According to the United States Census Bureau, Voorhees had a total area of 0.718 square miles (1.860 km^{2}), all of which was land.

 Demographics

+Voorhees first appeared as a census designated place in the 2010 U.S. census formed from part of the Somerset CDP and additional area.